EdvinFlodstrom/EdvinFlodstrom.github.io/README.md

 * https://www.youtube.com/watch?v=AlEdGOLhuM8

 #### 21:10
 Later on in the day, I got some help with fixing Squoosh.
-It seems Squoosh was incompatible with the version of NodeJS I was using, so I downgraded and tried again.
-It did not work.
+It seems Squoosh was incompatible with the version of NodeJS I was using, so I downgraded NodeJS and tried again.
+It almost worked, but not quite.
 Now I'm getting a new error message, stating the following:

-> squoosh
-> @squoosh-cli resize `{'enabled':true}` *

 node:internal/process/promises:279
             triggerUncaughtException(err, true /* fromPromise */);